PRESS RELEASE - SEPTEMBER 16, 2022

 In August 2022, DataHaven and the Siena College Research Institute completed 1,196 interviews of randomly-selected adults in every Connecticut town.
 Conducted on behalf of dozens of public and private partners throughout the state, the DataHaven Community Wellbeing Survey involves live cell phone and landline interviews, and results are statistically weighted with oversampling in hard-to-reach areas.
 The 2022 survey is the sixth such effort over the past decade by DataHaven, a non-profit research organization based in New Haven that regularly publishes granular, neighborhood-level information based on tens of thousands of in-depth interviews as well as other public data sources.
 The 2022 survey carries a maximum margin of error of 3.2 percent.

 DataHaven released the preliminary set of data on changes in food insecurity from 2015 through August 2022 today, as well as results from a survey question about the impact of inflation on household spending habits.
 As with previous survey waves, the full survey contains questions on a wide range of topics such as economic security, health, safety, and quality of life.
-A full report and final dataset is expected to be published by DataHaven in the next few weeks.
+A full report and final dataset is expected to be published by DataHaven in early 2023.

 In the 2022 survey, the overall food insecurity rate of 17 percent masks large differences across Connecticut by race, gender, age, income, disability, and other factors.
 For example, approximately 11 percent of white, 25 percent of Black, and 34 percent of Latino adults reported food insecurity in the past year.
 Rates varied from 13 percent among men to 20 percent among women, and from 14 percent among adults living without children to 23 percent among adults living with children.
 More than a quarter of young adults age 18 to 34 reported food insecurity.